d6lts/diff/readme.txt

          that they have access to.

-    iii) "Standard comparison preview" option allows you to control how the most current revision is show on the revision comparision page.
+    iii) "Standard comparison preview" option allows you to control how the most current revision is shown on the revision comparison page.

   b) Publishing options